edensheffer/eden_resume/docs/index.md

 - Analyzed information given from client and found that the owner did not have enough information to base a decision off of.
 - Researched ways to analyze online presence (SEO) and how to improve business website/social media.

+### Dunes and Company

+- Head of R&D ~ researched new products that would increase sales.
+- CFO completed financial analysis that drove decisions within the company.

 ### Data Science Society